Top Best Micro Four Thirds Lenses for Video in 2019

 - Within your budget ranges

-A List of Top 10 Best Micro Four Thirds Lenses in 2018: Review
+A List of Top 10 Best Micro Four Thirds Lenses for Video in 2019: Reviews

 1. Panasonic Lumix G Vario 7-14mm f/4 ASPH.
 Lens